 There are few things that can affect our day — or inspire small talk in an elevator —quite like the weather.
 But instead of getting caught in a heavy downpour without an umbrella, what if there were a group of special people who could give us a hint beforehand?
 That’s why we celebrate National Weatherperson’s Day every year on February 5 — on the birthday of John Jeffries, one of the first weather observers to take daily measurements (back in 1774).
 The day honors individuals in the fields of meteorology, weather forecasting and broadcast meteorology, as well as volunteer storm spotters and observers.

-Why We Love National Weatherperson's Day
+Why National Weatherperson's Day is Important

 A. They help us plan our day